Corruption in Mauritius: Nepotism under Navin Ramgoolam

 Following the electoral defeat of the Labour Party in 2014, ex-Prime Minister Navin Ramgoolam was arrested on suspicions of money laundering and conspiracy.
 A police raid of his house exposed several safes containing brand new banknotes to the value of Rs 220 million rupees, exclusive credit cards and prescription medication tablets.
-His girlfriend Nandanee Oogarah-Soornack, accompanied by his Xara, had escaped Mauritius to her castle in Italy a day before the proclamation of election results with an estimated Rs 800 million rupees.
+His girlfriend Nandanee Oogarah-Soornack, accompanied by their 5-year-old illegitimate daughter Xara, had escaped Mauritius to her castle in Italy a day before the proclamation of election results with an estimated Rs 800 million rupees.
 Attempts to extradite her back to Mauritius failed.
 Nandanee's rapid accumulation of wealth with the help of Ramgoolam was closely examined by the press and investigators, and it was revealed how she collected million of rupees through companies set up as monopolies of food outlets at Sir Seewoosagur Ramgoolam International Airport.

 After the December 2014 elections, the new government instigated criminal proceedings to recover about 1,000 acres (1,150 arpents) of state-owned land which had been allocated to the activists and allies of Ramgoolam under his Labour government since 2005.
 The principal recipients of the various lots of Crown land ranged from Labour activists to associates to corporations, and the land was used for varying purposes including resorts, restaurants, and houses.
 One recipient of the land, Sandranee Ramjoorawon's husband Rajiv Beeharry, was a trusted adviser of Navin Ramgoolam and was appointed as CEO of the state-owned MauBank.
 Labour Party Treasurer Deva Virahsawmy's company Midas Acropolis was also granted 31 arpents of Crown land at St-Félix after the Labour government cancelled the development permit previously awarded to a businessman from Réunion Island.
 Prior to the December 2014 elections, the ministry held by Deva Virahsawmy approved the Environment Impact Assessment for land clearing of the 31 arpents in preparation of the development of a new hotel.
 Within the harbour precinct, state land was granted to Beta Cement, owned by Veekram Bhunjun, a relative of ex-minister Rajesh Jeetah.
 Bhunjun was also awarded 12.5 arpents at Petite-Rivière-Noire via his company Western Marina.